acomito/react-material-ui-wordpress/README.md

 * Re-add re-routing logic (login, reset, etc. etc.)
 * wire up the username to be in top-right corner of authenticated navbar (was getting an odd error when trying to do this so I just hardcoded "username" there for now)
 * improve documentation
+* you have to click off the input field for formsy to validate and change the submit button from disabled... minor UI blemish.
 * **Consider Other Versions:**
 * base/boilerplate for a blog/portfolio website
 * base/boilerplates with mobx/redux/flow/relay/graphql